ArthurDanjou/artsite/content/research.md

 ::

 ::card{title="Secure & Reproducible ML Engineering" icon="i-ph-flask-duotone"}
 Research tooling matters as much as theory.
-I build **open-source, reproducible frameworks** — documented, tested, and packaged — so that robustness results can be re-run, attacked, and extended by anyone.
+I build **open-source, reproducible frameworks** that are documented, tested, and packaged, so that robustness results can be re-run, attacked, and extended by anyone.
 ::

 ::card{title="Learning Theory" icon="i-ph-function-duotone"}